IBM/ibm-spectrum-symphony-operator/README.md

 ### SymphonyCluster children objects

 Here is the list of SymphonyCluster children objects created by operator.
-Wneh created, uses release name of SymphonyCluster, adds `-master`, `-compute` or other suffixes for bette naming.
+When created, uses release name of SymphonyCluster, adds `-master`, `-compute` or other suffixes for bette naming.

 - `ServiceAccount` for running master and compute pods.
 Optional, user can use existing ServiceAccount with additional permissions and secrets.